libinruan/sync_notion_db/README.md

 1. **Create a Full-Page Database (if you haven't already)** on the current page:

-    - For this example, set the current page title to `database-test`.
+    - In this quick start guide, set the current page title to `database-test`.
         - Instantiate a database by typing `/Database - Full page` in a blank row.
     - Name the created database `Task`.
     - Insert data entries into the database.
 The table schema should include the following columns: